nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Behaviours of the Fees Calculator

-TAB will automatically update your lesson's outstanding fees once the lesson has ended using Fees Calculator feature.
+TAB will update your lesson's outstanding fees upon launching TAB after the lesson has ended using Fees Calculator feature.
+Fees will not be updated while TAB is open, it will only update fees upon launch.
 The Fees Calculator will account for cancelled dates and ensure that lesson fees on these dates will not be added.

 However, the Fees Calculator will not account for any changes to lessons that have passed.
 Such cases include: